 Designed by one of the greatest architects of the day, Edwin Lutyens, the genius behind the Viceroy’s Palace in New Delhi and the Cenotaph, Drogo is utterly unique.

-While the changes to the exterior of the castle are hard to miss, the inside has also had a makeover for 2017.
+While the changes to the exterior of the castle are hard to miss, the inside has also had a makeover.
 Installations are telling the untold stories of Castle Drogo, the family that lived here and displaying the collection in different ways.

 A vision realised